moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 - Has been granted as the app's admin on Control panel
 - Has been the memember of github admin team

-If you do not satisfy above requirements, ask someone in your team who has the admin permission on Control panel and github to grant you the permissions.
+If you do not satisfy the above requirements, ask someone in your team who has admin permissions on Control panel and Github to grant you the permissions.

 ## Context